Organophosphine: Primary phosphines

 Most primary phosphines are pyrophoric in air.

 Secondary phosphines

-Secondary (2°) phosphines, with the formula R_{2}PH, are prepared analogously to the primary phosphines.
-They are also obtained by alkali-metal reductive cleavage of triarylphosphines followed by hydrolysis of the resulting phosphide salt.
-The latter route is employed to prepare diphenylphosphine (Ph_{2}PH).
+Secondary (2°) phosphines, with the formula R_{2}PH, are prepared analogously to the methods used for the primary phosphines.
+Alternatively, they are also obtained by alkali-metal reductive cleavage of triarylphosphines followed by hydrolysis of the resulting phosphide salt.
+This route is employed to prepare diphenylphosphine (Ph_{2}PH).
 Diorganophosphinic acids, R_{2}P(O)OH, can also be reduced with diisobutylaluminium hydride.
 Secondary phosphines are mildly protic in character.

 Secondary phosphines occur in cyclic forms.
 Three-membered rings are phosphiranes (unsaturated: phosphirenes), five-membered rings are phospholanes (unsaturated: phosphole), and six-membered rings are phosphinanes.

 Tertiary phosphines

 Tertiary (3°) phosphines, with the formula R_{3}P, are traditionally prepared by alkylation of phosphorus trichloride using Grignard reagents or related organolithium compounds: